 Teething.
 It’s a right of passage for both babies and their parents.
 Those tiny daggers erupting from your little one’s gums mark a big developmental leap – the ability to process solid foods!
 But does all that drool point to this milestone?
 When do babies usually start teething?

 The teething timeline can be a source of stress for new parents.
-Relax, everyone.
+Relax.
 Teething is a variable beast, and this guide will shed light on when to expect those pearly whites (and when not to worry if they’re taking their sweet time).

 There’s no set schedule for teething.
-No need to compare your baby to their cousin who sprouted a whole grin at 4 months (it’s my daughter, she had two prominent bottom teeth right at 4 months!).
-Trust the process (and maybe stock up on teething rings – they’ll be your new best friend).
+No need to compare your baby to their cousin who sprouted a whole grin before they could sit up (it’s my daughter, she had two prominent teeth at 4 months!).
+Trust the process, and maybe stock up on teething rings – they’ll be your new best friend.

 Natal and Neonatal Teeth